 '''

+)

 taxa_apply(

 biom,

 FUN,

 rank = -1,

 sort = NULL,

 lineage = FALSE,

 unc = "singly",

 transform = "none",

+...

 )

 '''

 biom An rbiom object, such as from as_rbiom().
-Any value accepted by as_rbiom()

-What rank(s) of taxa to display.
-E.g. "Phylum", "Genus", ".otu", etc. An rank integer vector can also be given, where 1 is the highest rank, 2 is the second highest, -1 is the lowest rank, -2 is the second lowest, and 0 is the OTU "rank".
+Any value accepted by as_rbiom() can also be given here. rank What rank(s) of taxa to display.
+E.g. "Phylum", "Genus", ".otu", etc. An integer vector can also be given, where 1 is the highest rank, 2 is the second highest, -1 is the lowest rank, -2 is the second lowest, and 0 is the OTU "rank".
 Run biom\$ranks to see all options for a given rbiom object.
-Default: -1.

-Sort the result.
-Options: NULL, "asc", or "desc", where NULL will not sort the sort result. "asc" will sort in ascending order (smallest to largest), and "desc" in descending order (largest to smallest).
+Default: -1. sort Sort the result.
+Options: NULL, "asc", or "desc", where NULL will not sort the result. "asc" will sort in ascending order (smallest to largest), and "desc" in descending order (largest to smallest).
 Ignored when the result is not a simple numeric vector.
 Default: NULL lineage Include all ranks in the name of the taxa.
-For instance, setting to TRUE will produce Bacteria; Actinobacteria; Coriobacteria; Coriobacteriales.
+For instance, setting to TRUE will pro- duce Bacteria; Actinobacteria; Coriobacteriia; Coriobacteriales.
 Otherwise the taxa name will simply be Coriobacteriales.
-You want to set this to TRUE when unc = "asis" and you have taxa names (such as Incer-

-How to handle unclassified, uncultured, and similarly ambiguous taxa names. unc butions before applying regression statistics.
-Default: "none"

-Transformation to apply.
-Options are: c("none", "rank", "log", "log1p", transform

-"sqrt", "percent"). "rank" is useful for correcting for non-normally distri-

-FUN The function to apply to each row of the taxa_matrix().

-Optional arguments to FUN. . . .
+You want to set this to TRUE when unc = "asis" and you have taxa names (such as Incer- tae_Sedis) that map to multiple higher level ranks.
+Default: FALSE unc How to handle unclassified, uncultured, and similarly ambiguous taxa names.
+Options are: "singly" - Replaces them with the OTU name. "grouped" - Replaces them with a higher rank's name. "drop" - Excludes them from the result. "asis" - To not check/modify any taxa names.
+Abbreviations are allowed.
+Default: "singly" transform Transformation to apply.
+Options are: c("none", "rank", "log", "log1p", "sqrt", "percent"). "rank" is useful for correcting for non-normally distributions before applying regression statistics.
+Default: "none" FUN The function to apply to each row of the taxa_matrix().
+Optional arguments to FUN.